Definition of Gross Profit Ratio

 - The ratio gives a fair idea about the operating efficiency of a company.

-- This ratio can be used to monitor the operating performance of a company over a certain period of time vis-à-vis its peers.
+- This ratio can be used to monitor a company’s operating performance over a certain period of time vis-à-vis its peers.

 Disadvantages

-- It does not include all the expenses, such as interest expense, selling expenses, etc. As such, the ratio fails to present the true state of its overall profitability.
+- It does not include all the expenses, such as interest expenses, selling expenses, etc. As such, the ratio fails to present the true state of its overall profitability.

 - Very difficult to benchmark what is an acceptable level GPR.